Power Boat Lottery Information

 Boat engines or motors need to be running for the inspection and engine flush to be conducted.

-Spray station is open by appointment only prior to May 1, 2014.
+Spray station is open (in April) by appointment only prior to May 1, 2015.

 For more information or to set up an appointment, call 303-425-1097.